thilo-hub/IPPFritzFax/README.md

 ```

-** Only if the complete mdns info is available, the mac auto installation will be fully working!!! **
+** Only if the complete mdns info is available, the mac auto printer installation will be fully working!!! **

-During setup on MacOS, it might happen that the fax-device does not show as a second printer.
-This is usually a mdns problem....

 ### Test FAX reciver